Missouri wine: History

+International impact

+Missouri played a pivotal role in the recovery of the global wine industry during the late 19th century phylloxera epidemic.
+State entomologist Charles Valentine Riley, working with French scientist Jules-Émile Planchon, demonstrated that American rootstocks such as those grown in Missouri were resistant to the pest.
+Millions of cuttings from Missouri vineyards were shipped to Europe, where European vines were successfully grafted onto the resistant rootstocks.
+This effort saved the French wine industry and became a model for viticulture worldwide.

+Statues in Montpellier, France, commemorate Riley and Planchon’s work, and Missouri continues to be cited in viticultural research as a case study in international collaboration and agricultural science.

 Before Prohibition, Missouri was the second-largest wine-producing state in the nation.
 The new amendment forced the shutdown or abandonment of all wineries except that at St. Stanislaus Seminary, in Florissant, which was permitted to make sacramental wines.
 The wine industry was destroyed for decades.

-Revival of the state's wine industry started in 1965 with the reopening of Stone Hill Winery in Hermann, followed soon by the opening of Mount Pleasant Winery in Augusta on the north side of the river.
-Soon winemakers began to reestablish Missouri vineyards and wineries along the river and throughout the state.
+Revival of the state's wine industry started in 1965 with the reopening of Stone Hill Winery (originally established in 1847) in Hermann by Jim and Betty Held, followed soon by the opening of Mount Pleasant Winery in Augusta on the north side of the river.
+By 1974, Jim Dierberg was restoring the Hermannhof Winery, which had originally been opened in 1855.

-The federal government has recognized the importance of winemaking to regional and national economies.
-The region received the first certification issued by the U.S. government as a distinct American Viticultural Area (AVA) in 1972.
-This certification recognizes their qualities of soil, climate and other unique characteristics that help create identifiable wines.
-One distinct area was developed on the north side of the Missouri River in southwestern St. Charles County.
-The Augusta AVA was recognized in 1980.
-The Hermann AVA, on the south side of the river chiefly in Gasconade County, was designated by the federal government in 1983.
+The federal government has recognized the importance of winemaking to regional and national economies.A distinct area on the north side of the Missouri River in southwestern St. Charles County was recognized when the Augusta AVA—the first American Viticultural Area in the United States—was established on June 20, 1980.

-Italian as well as German immigrants introduced wine production in the Rolla, Missouri area.
+Italian immigrants introduced wine production in the Rolla, Missouri area.
 This is now within the Ozark Highlands AVA, designated in 1987 and including parts of several counties, from southern Gasconade County to Texas and Dent counties further south.